dmbarbour/wikilon/docs/AwelonLang.md

 ## Data

-Awelon language has embedded representations for natural numbers and texts.
+Awelon language has specialized representations for natural numbers and texts.
 Numbers are simply implicitly defined words like `42`.
 Texts have two embeddings, inline like `"hello, world!"` or multi-line:

         "
          multi-line texts starts with `" LF` (34, 10)